Transaction Script, Smart UI and Domain Driven Design

 Commands are update transactions which maintain the integrity of data within a given data store.

-Fowler wrote that the Transaction Script pattern is OK for the 90% of business database systems in which most transactions have simple logic.
+Fowler wrote that the Transaction Script pattern is OK for the 90% of transactions.

 Smart UI